Alliance for Cuba Engagement and Respect (ACERE)

 ACERE’s mission is to channel grassroots advocacy to progressive policy changes that promote positive and respectful relations between Cuba and the United States.

-Members work inspired by their values, while others help promote the interests of the business community.
+Some members are inspired by their values of faith, while others help promote the interests of the business community.

-We believe that sanctions and economic blockades are not the right answers to resolve conflicts or ideological differences between countries.
+We believe that sanctions and embargoes are not the right answers to resolve conflicts or ideological differences between countries.

 Media